 The ewe’s body usually starts preparing for lambing a couple weeks to a month before the birth of her lambs.
-First her vulva will swell and get darker pink.
-Her udder will then start to fill with colostrum – the lamb’s thick, antibody-rich, first milk.
-You can see the changes in Erin’s udder before lambing in the collage below.
-She gave birth the day after the last photo in the collage was taken.
+Her vulva will swell and get darker pink as her due date approaches.
+During this time her udder will also fill with colostrum – the lamb’s thick, antibody-rich, first milk.
+Her udder will get larger, but a day or so before she delivers her lambs her teats will appear full and the skin on her udder will feel tight.

 Closer to lambing, the ewes sides “hollow out” as the lamb drops into birthing position.
-As active labor approaches she will become restless and separate herself from the flock.
+As active labor approaches she will usually become restless and separate herself from the flock.
 She will begin to paw at the ground to make the area comfortable for her.

 These photos were taken over a couple years and are a few of out ewes in labor.
 Click on each photo to see it enlarged.